MichalOpoka/ecfr/cfr/title-17-Commodity-Securities-Exchanges/chapter-I-Commodity-Futures-Trading-Commission/part-140-Organization-Functions-Procedures-Commission/subpart-B-Functions/section-140.94.md

 (iii) Modify registration under § 39.51(d)(4) of this chapter.

-(d) The Director of Clearing and Risk may submit any matter which has been delegated to him or her under paragraph (c) of this section to the Commission for its consideration.
+(d) The Director of Clearing and Risk may submit any matter which has been delegated to them under paragraph (c) of this section to the Commission for its consideration.

-(e) Nothing in this section may prohibit the Commission, at its election, from exercising the authority delegated to the Director of the Division of Swap Dealers and Intermediary Oversight under paragraph (a) or to the Director of the Division of Clearing and Risk under paragraph (c) of this section.
+(e) Nothing in this section may prohibit the Commission, at its election, from exercising the authority delegated to the Director of the Market Participants Division under paragraph (a) or to the Director of the Division of Clearing and Risk under paragraph (c) of this section.

 [78 FR 22420, Apr.
 16, 2013, as amended at 78 FR 72514, Dec.
 2, 2013; 85 FR 4900, Jan.
 27, 2020; 85 FR 67189, Oct.
 21, 2020; 86 FR 968, Jan.
 7, 2021; 88 FR 53698, Aug.
 8, 2023]